 We were based in the old Torch Computers building in Great

 Shelford near Cambridge in the UK.

 EO was an interesting place to work.
 It was genuinely high-tech - we were making the world's first practical tablet computers !
 They weren't called tablets, because that term was not in general use yet.
-However, functionality was very similar to an iPad or Android Tablet, with control by gestures and communication over the mobile phone network.
-It would be 17 more years passed before the iPad appeared as a product.
+However, functionality was very similar to an iPad or Android Tablet, with control by gestures.
+However, there's more.
+While the EO machines had a tablet like size, they were intended as communication devices ("Personal Communicators") and they optionally included mobile phone hardware to allow communication over the mobile phone network.

 The EO 440 and 880 (the difference was in the size of the screen and the whole tablet) included functionality of many different normal office devices:

 It's like everything else.
 You can fax with it.
 You can phone with it.
 Send an electronic letter, or receive one.
 Exchange information with distant computers.
 Communicate over the airwaves, without wires.
 You can do these things in ways and places that were never possible with the traditional tools--fax machines, phones, computers.
 And instead of many devices, you can use only one.

 We call it the EO Personal Communicator.
 Others have called it the future of communications.
 It may just be the biggest breakthrough since the telephone.